Stratego: Legends: Powers of the pieces

-Abilities are powers which may be used by the player.
+Abilities are powers that may be used by the player.
 They do not always have to be used during a player's turn.
-Some Abilities require the revealed piece to be destroyed to activate it, other only require it to be revealed.
-Abilities can be used to increase the strength of friendly pieces, or decrease the strength of enemies.
-They may allowed destroyed pieces to become revived, or allow the player to capture enemy pieces.
+Some Abilities require the revealed piece to be destroyed to activate it, while others only require it to be revealed.
+Abilities can be used to increase the strength of friendly pieces or decrease the strength of enemies.
+They may allow destroyed pieces to become revived, or allow the player to capture enemy pieces.
 Some even allow a player to gain an extra turn.